shibby576/shibby576/README.md

 ## Hi there, I'm Jonathan 🤙 Founder & Product Manager
 Experienced product manager and amateur chatGPT assisted programmer.
-Here you'll find a collection of work Ive built/written on my own or have been part of.
-Let's build something together!
+This is a collection of my personal and professional work.

+<b>Latest professional project:</b> 🤖 Autonomous agents at Semantiks. <a href="https://github.com/shibby576/semantiks_portfolio/tree/main">See portfolio</a>

 ### Personal projects 🛠
 #### AI/ML 🦾